 As a hairdresser who not only has curly hair himself, but has successfully worked with curls for more than a decade before CG was written or Deva Cut developed, my philosophy and approach is well honed.
 It has been to educate clients on various types of practices which could or may address their situation, and then allow them to decide for themselves which is the best fit.
 Insisting that every client practice a similar ritual is misguided, as is selling them on a specific product which is 'correct' for their hair.
 Unfortunately, most curl supportive hairdressers align with that philosophy.
 They get too hung up on being a hairdresser and forget that clients lack our particular skill set and likely have different preferences and time restraints at home.
 Consequently, their salon results are redundantly contrived and over-styled.
 This results in that ridiculously cliched situation: the hair never again looks the same as when the client left the salon.
 To be fair, this is largely due to an under-performing cut to begin with.

-In our current era, when it comes to hair at home many clients will simply do what is quickest and easiest yet provides the greatest result.
+In our current era, when it comes to hair maintenance at home many clients will simply do what is quickest and easiest yet provides the greatest result.
 Do some swear by the no-poo method, micro-fiber towels and social media perfect curls every day?
 Absolutely.
 Others want an urban, slightly frizzy voluminous head of curls and that is of course great too.
 Some shampoo every day and others once a month.
 I can't overstate the following enough: It doesn't matter what product a client puts on or how they choose to maintain their hair as long as it works and makes them happy.
-Period.
 A product can be from the supermarket, salon, health food shop or home-made.
-It doesn't matter the cost or ingredients.
 If it's working for someone that's all that matters.
-I know that statement directly contradicts some extremist CG Facebook group members and that's fine.
-Let them rally and ban.
-They are ultimately misguided.
-Then again, I loath and oppose religious extremism in any form.
-I digress.
-Some clients and certainly some hairdressers have strong opinions.
+I know this directly contradicts those who stringently follow the CG method and its list of banned ingredients.
+Some clients and certainly some hairdressers have strong opinions regarding this topic.
 While I agree that some products or practices may be better than others, it is absolutely important to remember that 'better' is entirely subjective when it comes to how a woman feels about their appearance.

 © Tom Zappala.
 All rights reserved.